 Vertical Diffusion Cell

-The Vertical Diffusion or Franz Cell is a simple, reproducible test for measuring the drug release from creams, ointments and gels that is rapidly emerging as the apparatus of choice for the in vitro testing of topical semisolid dose forms and skin permeation studies.
+The Vertical Diffusion Cell (VDC) or Franz Cell is a simple, reproducible test for measuring the drug release from creams, ointments and gels that is rapidly emerging as the apparatus of choice for the in vitro testing of topical semisolid dose forms and skin permeation studies.
+As well as pharmaceutical applications, the VDC also has value for testing of cosmetics applied to the skin.

 Three different designs of VDC are included in USP <1724>, but the basic principle is the same in each case.